KualiCo/cor-kinesis-nodejs/README.md

 # Kuali Consumer

-This is a small bit of NodeJS code that consumes messages from an Amazon Kinesis stream provided by Kuali, logs it to a file named application.log (in the root directory), and then parses the message and saves it to a PostgreSQL database.
+This is sample NodeJS code that consumes messages from an Amazon Kinesis stream provided by Kuali, logs it to a file named application.log (in the root directory), and then parses the message and saves it to a PostgreSQL database.
 It is intended that you will change that part of the code to save changes to a database you use or perform some other action when you get messages from Kuali.

 Also, the client state information is saved to Amazon DynamoDB, which is necessary to keep in sync.